Mayuri-Chan/pyrofork/docs/source/topics/debugging.rst

 =========

 When working with the API, chances are you'll stumble upon bugs, get stuck and start wondering how to continue.
-Nothing to actually worry about since Pyrogram provides some commodities to help you in this.
+Nothing to actually worry about since PyroFork provides some commodities to help you in this.

 .. contents:: Contents
     :backlinks: none